Governors articulate action in the STF against change in ICMS on fuel - 10/14/2021 - Market

 The calculation was used by Comsefaz (National Committee of State Finance Secretaries), which released a note on Wednesday against the project sponsored by the president of the Chamber.

+The president of the Senate, Rodrigo Pacheco (DEM-MG), says that the House will have “good will” to quickly appreciate the project, but defends that there is dialogue with the governors to improve the text.

+“There is the maturity of the bill itself, even considering what the governors are pointing out, which is a drop in revenue and it is something that interferes in the daily lives and in the predictability of the state budget.
+So, let’s allow this dialogue, including with the state and DF governors so that we can have the best possible conclusion,” he said.

-In the Senate, there is the feeling that “something needs to be done” to hold fuel prices down, so as not to hinder the resumption of economic growth and hold back inflation.
+Among senators there is the feeling that “something needs to be done” to hold fuel prices, so as not to hinder the resumption of economic growth and hold back inflation.

 “I think that something needs to be done to curb this soaring price of fuel and electricity”, answers Eduardo Braga (MDB-AM), leader of the largest bench in the Senate, when asked about the chances of the proposal moving forward in the Senate.